novika-lang/novika/README.md

 * Comments = double quotes: `1 "I'm a comment" 2 +`

-* Blocks consist of a *tape* and a *table*.
+* Blocks consist of a *tape* and a *dictionary*.
   * Block tape is an ordered list plus an insertion point called *cursor*.
-  * Block table is an ordered hash map mapping form to form.
+  * Block dictionary is an ordered hash map mapping form to form.

 * `open` (opening) = evaluate (evaluating).